 What is Forensic Consultation?

 Forensic consultation involves a forensic psychologist helping attorneys gain a deeper understanding of the psychological factors that may be at play in their case.
-This can be done through summarizing psychological research that is relevant to a particular matter or by reviewing medical records to identify patterns of behavior, mental health issues, and other psychological factors of involved parties that may significantly impact the outcome of the case.
+This can be done through summarizing psychological research that is relevant to a particular matter or by conducting a critical review of treatment records and other psychologists’ expert reports.
 By retaining a forensic psychologist in the early stages of legal proceedings, attorneys can gain insights that aid in the formulation of an effective legal strategy.

-Forensic consultation can also be invaluable in preparing for depositions or testimony.
-A forensic psychologist can work with attorneys to craft the most relevant and insightful questions for depositions or for cross-examining opposing experts and treating clinicians.
+Forensic consultation can also be invaluable in preparing for depositions and testimony with other mental health professionals.
+A forensic psychologist can work with attorneys to craft the most relevant and insightful questions for depositions and cross-examination with opposing experts and treating clinicians.
 Our expertise ensures that the questions posed are designed to elicit responses that clarify key psychological issues, challenge inconsistencies, and reveal information that could otherwise go unnoticed.